JRVarsity/VS-Documentation/Unique Product Grids for Collection Templates.md

 ```js
 {% assign image_crop = "aspect-ratio--tall" %}
 ```
-This is a great example of why we wouldn't want to create an entirely separate CSS class as this class "aspect-ratio--tall" is referenced and defined in a number of other locations throughout the theme files.
-We're leveraging what's defined within the global settings.
+<em>This is a great example of why we wouldn't want to create an entirely separate CSS class as this class "aspect-ratio--tall" is referenced and defined in a number of other locations throughout the theme files.
+We're leveraging what's defined within the global settings.</em>